apurvaojas/breakpoint-observer/packages/core/README.md

 # Breakpoint Observer Core

-A Singleton service which emits an event when screen size changes and cross any configured breakpoint threshold.
+A Singleton service which emits an event when screen size changes and crosses any configured breakpoint threshold.
+You can subscribe to the event and listen on every breakpoint threshold change.

 ### Installation